stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 There are a lot of boolean values used across Vulkan so we needed some global solution to over-ride the default JNA mapping.

-We crafted the following [VulkanBoolean](https://github.com/stridecolossus/JOVE/blob/master/src/main/java/org/sarge/jove/common/VulkanBoolean.java) class to map a Java boolean to/from a native integer represented as the expected 0 or 1 value:
+We created the [VulkanBoolean](https://github.com/stridecolossus/JOVE/blob/master/src/main/java/org/sarge/jove/common/VulkanBoolean.java) class to map a Java boolean to/from a native integer represented as zero or one:

 ```java
 public final class VulkanBoolean {